 Humanities for All is a new grant program that supports locally-initiated public humanities projects that respond to the needs and interests of Californians, encourage greater public participation in humanities programming, particularly by new and/or underserved audiences, and promotes understanding and empathy among all our state’s peoples in order to cultivate a thriving democracy.

-Project Grants ($10,00 to $20,000) will be awarded twice a year for larger public humanities projects of up to two-years’ duration.
-Appropriate programming formats include but are not limited to interpretive exhibits, community dialogue and discussion series, workshops and participatory activities, presentations and lectures, conversations and forums, and interactive and experiential activities.
+Project Grants ($10,00 to $20,000) will be awarded twice a year for larger public humanities projects of up to two years’ duration.
+Appropriate programming formats include but are not limited to interpretive exhibits, community dialogue, and discussion series, workshops and participatory activities, presentations and lectures, conversations and forums, and interactive and experiential activities.
 Eligibility is limited to California-based nonprofit organizations and non-federal public agencies.
 Note: Awards must be matched with an equivalent amount of cash or in-kind resources over the life of the project.

 Quick Grants (between $1,000 and $5,000) will be awarded three times a year for small-scale public humanities activities and projects that will take place within a one-year period from the award date.
-Projects should be grounded in the humanities, show potential to provide high quality humanities learning experiences for participants and audiences, and demonstrate capacity for successful implementation.
+Projects should be grounded in the humanities, show potential to provide high-quality humanities learning experiences for participants and audiences, and demonstrate a capacity for successful implementation.
 Appropriate formats include but are not limited to community dialogues, reading- or film-and-discussion groups, oral history or nonfiction writing or story-sharing workshops, and other types of activities.
 Any California-based nonprofit organization or non-federal public agency is eligible to apply.
 Note: A cash or in-kind match of the award is NOT required.